 Naruhodo: |

-In the Japanese version of Ace Attorney for Nintendo DS/3DS each item in the Court Record is comprised of two icons and two separate boxes (images) that contain caption/age and description data respectively.
+In the Japanese version of Ace Attorney for Nintendo DS/3DS, each item in the Court Record consists of two icons and two separate boxes (images) that contain caption/age text and description data respectively.

-In the English version icons and captions are stored in the same way, but due to the fact that English text requires more space, descriptions got completely new boxes, while the original description boxes where repurposed to contain the age data and additional info not found in the Japanese version.
+In the English version, icons and captions are stored just like in the Japanese version.
+However, since text for the western languages usually requires more space, the localized descriptions were separated into a completely new set of graphics assets containing a much larger area, while the original description assets were repurposed to contain the age data and additional info not found in the Japanese version.

-Strictly speaking, Ace Attorney — Justice for All does not contain any unused evidence, but it does contain captions for certain items that are only displayed on the upper screen for illustration purposes.
-Most likely they were never meant to appear in the Court Record as actual evidence since their age and description boxes are empty in both English and Japanese versions — moreover in the GBA version their description boxes have the word "Dummy" in them.
+Strictly speaking, Justice for All does not contain any unused evidence, but it does contain captions for certain items that are only displayed on the top screen for illustration purposes.
+Most likely, they were never meant to appear in the Court Record as actual evidence, since their age and description boxes are empty in both the English and Japanese versions; moreover, in the GBA version, their description boxes contain the word "Dummy."

-Commentary: Maya's cell phone makes its appearance in the first case.
+Commentary: Maya's cell phone makes its appearance in the first episode.

-Commentary: At first it is not quit clear what this caption was supposed to mean.
-It even looks like someone accidentally inserted the wrong text.
-The answer to this curiosity could be found in the GBA version, though:
+Commentary: At first glance this caption does not make much sense.
+One might even think that someone accidentally inserted the wrong text.
+The answer to this curiosity is found in the GBA version:

-As it turns out, the Japanese text was so long it got into the description field.
-When the game was ported to Nintendo DS only the first line was carried over, making its original meaning lost.
+As it turns out, the Japanese text was so long it overflowed into the description graphics.
+When the game was ported to the Nintendo DS, only the first line was retained, causing the original context to be lost.

 This memo is actually mentioned in the game: